Whiplash Injury: Chiropractic Care and Recovery

 To start, most (if not all) studies on WAD center around the concept of preventing chronicity of WAD.
 In other words, the GOAL of care is to restore function and get the patient back to their normal lifestyle (work and play), which has been emphasized as being most important, even more so than pain resolution, though the two often go hand-in-hand.
 What are the best treatments in the initial stages—acute (less than two weeks) and sub-acute (two to twelve weeks)—of healing that can best reduce the risk of a patient developing chronic WAD (over twelve weeks)?

-To answer the question, researchers reviewed studies from a 30-year time frame (1980-2009) and published their findings in a five-part series.
+To answer the question of which non-surgical treatments work best, researchers reviewed studies from a 30-year time frame (1980-2009) and published their findings in a five-part series.

 The third article in the series focused on the subacute stage (2-12 weeks), which included 13 studies.
 The authors described research support for “the use of interdisciplinary interventions and chiropractic manipulation” but stated that the level of evidence was not strong for ANY treatment approach in the sub-acute stage.
 Investigators concluded that more research was needed with respect to this stage of care.